Tanaka9612/Tanaka9612/README.md

-- 👋 Hi, I’m @Tanaka9612
+- 👋 Hi, I’m Hibiscus Humbani
-- 👀 I’m interested in ...java,c++,c#,c,assembly,python.
+- 👀 I’m interested in ...java,c++,c#,python.
-- 🌱 I’m currently learning ...java,python,assembly

 <!---
 Tanaka9612/Tanaka9612 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.